Today's Bible Reading: 2 Peter 1

 What things sometimes replace Jesus in the emphasis of the modern church?
 (Think about the classes, teaching, sermons, and preaching you have heard recently.)

-Consider a scale where 5 is neutral, 1-4 represents "knowing Jesus", and 6-10 represents "knowing about Jesus".
+Do we know Jesus, or do we merely know about Jesus?
+Consider a scale where 3 is neutral, 1 represents "knowing Jesus well", and 5 represents "only knowing about Jesus."
 Where would you put yourself?
 Where would you put the church you attend?

 According to this chapter, why is knowing Jesus important?

 Does a person who only knows about Jesus have faith?
-Tell someone how you understand your faith.
+Tell someone you encounter today how you understand your faith.

-Father God, we want to know Jesus, to participate in his divine nature, to experience his calling to glory and his goodness within us.
-We want to escape the world and live productive lives in his eternal kingdom.
+Father God, we want to know Jesus, to participate in his divine nature, to experience his calling to glory, and to know his goodness within us.
+We want to escape the ways of the world and live productive lives in his eternal kingdom.
 Help us focus on Jesus and see Him in the words of Scripture.
-In Jesus' name and by his power I ask it.
-Amen.
+In Jesus' name and by his power I ask it, Amen.